An $\mathrm{\textit{ab-initio}}$ effective solid state photoluminescence by frequency constraint of cluster calculation: S2: Other sized nanodiamonds

 The method was performed on three nanodiamond sizes or shapes: C$_{121}$NH$_{100}$, C$_{145}$NH$_{100}$ and C$_{197}$NH$_{140}$.
 In this section, firstly, we outline a table of the energies calculated from TD-DFT and total Huang-Rhys constants.
 Secondly, we show the partial Huang-Rhys factors as a function of frequency for the three nanodiamonds.
-Figure~\ref{fig:energ} illustrates each energy with reference to the displaced harmonic oscillator model.
+Figure~\ref{fig:energ} in the main text illustrates each energy with reference to the displaced harmonic oscillator model.

-Despite the lack of the same physical significance for our model as Huang-Rhys models, we can compare the Huang-Rhys constant to other simulations.
-Previous simulations give values of $3.67$ and experimental values of $3.8$.~\cite{Alkauskas2014} All our values are larger.
-In the Huang-Rhys model it can be interpreted as how many effective vibrational levels are passed in a vertical transition.
-Our larger values imply that there is smaller overlap between the ground and excited states, which is consistent with figure~\ref{fig:pl} which shows a smaller ZPL height than experiment.

 As C$_{197}$NH$_{140}$ recovers the zero phonon line, we chose to use it for the photoluminescence calculation in the main text.